sunilpankaj/Highway-Traffic-Video-Analysis/README.md

 getimage.py = for getting images from videos.

-Unsupervised Task: get sift features and using k-mean (k = number of feature) generates codebook
+Unsupervised Task: Here 2fps will be used. get sift features and using k-mean (k = number of feature) generates codebook

 Now using this codebook or dictionary find the bag of visual word for each image and assign label and save into csv file.

-features.py : will create dictionary and make bag of visual word and finaly making cav file of heavy , medium, light.csv files which we will use for prediction.
+features.py: will create dictionary and make bag of visual word and finaly making cav file of heavy , medium, light.csv files which we will use for prediction.

+feutures_k5.py = will generates 5 features from each image
+feutures_k10.py = will generates 10 features from each image
+feutures_k5.py = will generates 15 features from each image
+feutures_k5.py = will generates 100 features from each image